 We are dedicated to helping our students complete research assignments or find library resources by phone, email, and also in person.
 At least one professional librarian is on duty whenever the library is open.
 Librarians at Hatch Learning Commons provide personalized service to every patron.

-Hatch librarians also collaborate with Bay Path faculty in teaching information literacy skills required for the 21st Century workplace and valuable for lifelong learning by integrating with both our Traditional and TAWC programs in English and WELL (Women as Empowered Learners and Leaders) courses.
+Hatch librarians also collaborate with Bay Path faculty in teaching information literacy skills required for the 21st Century workplace and valuable for lifelong learning by integrating with both our Traditional and TAWC programs in English and WELL (We Empower Learners and Leaders) courses.

 The Center for Online & Digital Learning provides dedicated teaching and learning support services for faculty and students engaged in online learning and technology-enhanced learning at Bay Path.
 This includes formally orienting new faculty and students to online learning, instructional design services for faculty, supporting faculty and students' work with educational technologies like the Canvas and the iPads, as well as support for the University’s digital badging program.